riyaantanvir/Finance-Management-Replit/replit.md

 - **Role-based Authorization**: Non-admin users can only access their own work reports; admin users can access all reports
 - **Authentication Middleware**: Centralized security validation before work reports operations
 - **Access Control**: Proper 401/403 HTTP status codes for authentication and authorization failures

+### Crypto Access Security Model
+- **Permission-based Access**: Users must have `cryptoAccess` permission enabled to access crypto features
+- **Session-based Authentication**: Server-side session validation with `requireCryptoAccess` middleware
+- **User Data Isolation**: Users can only access their own crypto watchlist, alerts, and portfolio
+- **API Key Security**: Crypto API keys stored in database, accessible only to users with crypto access
+- **Cascading Deletes**: All user crypto data automatically deleted when user is removed

 ## Data Storage
 - **Current Implementation**: PostgreSQL database using Drizzle ORM with DatabaseStorage implementation